Robotmurlock/MATF-NI-Mapper/README.md

 Besides choosing a good filter function, finding a good clustering is another important challenge for decent data visualization.
-Mapper algorithm does not place any conditions on the clustering but they are some desired characteristics: [[4]](#4)
+The Mapper algorithm does not place any conditions on the clustering but there are some desired characteristics: [[4]](#4)
-- Clustering should not be restricted to Euclidean space.
+- Clustering should not be restricted to the euclidean space.
 We can give inter-point distance matrix as an input to mapper algorithm.
 - Number of clusters should not be specified beforehand.
 We can use algorithm that do not require number of clusters specified before applying clustering algorithm.
 Examples:
-DBSCAN, Agglomerative (hierarchical) clustering, ...
+DBSCAN, Agglomerative (hierarchical) clustering with distance threshold, etc...

 ## Toy Example - Iris Dataset - 01_iris

-`Iris dataset` is well known dataset consisting of three classes of flowers (`setosa`, `versicolor`, `virginica`) with 50 instances for each class.
+`Iris dataset` is a well known dataset consisting of three classes of flowers (`setosa`, `versicolor`, `virginica`) with 50 instances for each class.
 This dataset is associated with classification (supervised) task in machine learning. [[9]](#9)